hypertiling/hypertiling/README.md

 # Examples

-Simulation of a Ising-like Boltzmann spin model on a hyperbolic (7,3) tiling shows magnetic domains (red and blue areas) at low temperature
+Simulation of a Ising-like Boltzmann spin model on a hyperbolic (7,3) tiling at low temperature.
+One readily recognizes a number of magnetic domains of opposite spin orientation (red/blue areas).
+The domain walls are approximately given by arcs of Euclidean circles contained within the disk and orthogonal to its boundary.
+These arcs represent straight lines in the Poincare disk representation of the hyperbolic plane.

 <p align="center">
   <img src="assets/hyp6.svg" width="300" />